Golden Gecko Award

 Assessment process

-Each application is reviewed to ensure that it is eligible to be considered for an award subject to the above requirements and criteria. the department will notify entrants of their eligibility by the end of June.
+• Each application is reviewed against the eligibility criteria to ensure that it is eligible to be considered for an award.
+The department will notify applicants of their eligibility by the end of May.

 Site Visits and Presentations